xbeat/Machine-Learning/README.md

 Understanding Object Detection Models

 Object detection models like YOLO and Faster R-CNN are widely used for identifying and localizing objects in images.
 These models typically process input images to generate low-resolution feature maps, which are then used to predict bounding boxes and object classes.
 Let's explore how these models work with a simple example.

+## Python Decorators Basic and Advanced Usage

+Understanding Python Decorators

+A decorator is a design pattern in Python that allows modifying the behavior of functions or classes without directly changing their source code.
+Decorators provide a clean and elegant way to wrap additional functionality around existing code, following the principle of separation of concerns.

 ## Strategies to Address Overfitting in Neural Networks